 Microinverters have become the preferred technology for installing solar PV solutions on residential roofs today.
-Their inherent ability to address common challenges such as shade, Rapid Shutdown, and BOS reduction, and their easy installation, has made them the preferred residential inverter solution.

-SPARQ takes this concept even further with the Q1200, the first 4-port microinverter optimized for residential applications and designed to meet current and future requirements.
-Through our patented DC-to-AC conversion technology, we developed a design that supports four panels with all the benefits of a single panel microinverter, such as eliminating high voltage DC wires on the roof while reducing part count and install time.
-The result is a system that is cost- effective, easier to install, and more reliable than other solutions on the market today.
+Their inherent ability to address common challenges such as shade, rapid shutdown, system cost reduction, and their easy installation, has made them the preferred residential inverter solution.
+SPARQ takes this concept even further with the Quad three-phase (Q3-2000), the first 4-port three-phase microinverter optimized for industrial and commercial applications and designed to meet current and future requirements.
+Through our patented DC-to-AC conversion technology, we developed a design that supports four panels with all the benefits of a single panel microinverter, such as eliminating high voltage DC wires while reducing part count and install time.
+The result is a system that is cost-effective, easier to install, and more reliable than other solutions on the market today.